fuzzkat/numbers/README.md

 ```
 then go to http://localhost:3000/

-The test suite can be run by executing;
+The test suites can be run by executing;
 ```
 > bundle exec rails test
+> bundle exec rails rspec
 ```